Updated On

 Credit: Canva

-Since bats have such a strong sense of smell, it’s easy to keep them away by using natural repellent.
-Scents such as cinnamon, peppermint, or eucalyptus are excellent ways to eliminate bats.
+Since bats have such a strong sense of smell, it’s easy to keep them away by using natural repellents.
+Scents such as cinnamon, peppermint, or eucalyptus are excellent ways to remove bats from their roost.

 Phenol, commonly found in many cleaning products, has a sweet smell that can also deter bats.
 You can purchase phenol in either crystals or cans, but use gloves when applying to avoid skin irritation.

-These repellents are easy to apply, but you must use them frequently to ensure that bats don’t return.
+These repellents are easy to apply, but you must use them often to make sure that bats don’t return.
 While cinnamon, peppermint, and eucalyptus are affordable, phenol spray bottles can cost about $60 for a 15.5-ounce spray.
-A more affordable option is using the crystals, which cost around $30.
+A more affordable option is using crystals, which cost around $30.

 5. Use a Sound Machine